dpappert/persistent-hotspells/README.md

 * compute long/short spell composites and calculate statistical significance of the anomaly fields

 ## Referencing
-If you use this code in your publication, please cite the corresponding article: Pappert, D., Tuel, A., Coumou, D., Vrac, M., and Martius, O.: Long vs. Short: Understanding the dynamics of persistent summer hot spells in Europe, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2024-2980, 2024.
+If you use this code in your publication, please cite the corresponding article: Pappert, D., Tuel, A., Coumou, D., Vrac, M., and Martius, O.: Long vs. short: understanding the dynamics of persistent summer hot spells in Europe, Weather Clim.
+Dynam., 6, 769–788, https://doi.org/10.5194/wcd-6-769-2025, 2025.

 Please report any issues on the GitHub portal.